-2.1 The aim of the Flintshire Welsh Language Promotion Strategy for the period 2018/23 is to promote, support and safeguard the Welsh language for the benefit of present and future generations.
-We will support an increase the current level of Welsh speakers, (13.2%/19,343) within the county to 20,000 (13.6%) people during this period.
-Our longer term vision, post 2023 is to increase the number of Welsh speakers to create a bilingual county where Welsh language is a natural part of everyday life.
+2.1 The aim of the Flintshire Welsh Language Promotion Strategy for the period 2019/24 is to promote, support and safeguard the Welsh language for the benefit of present and future generations.
+We will support an increase of the current level of Welsh speakers from (13.2%/ 19,343) within the county to 21,891 (15%) during this period.
+This equates to an increase of approximately 2548 Welsh speakers (over the age of three years) over the next five years.
+This takes into account the increase in children attending Welsh medium education as identified in the Welsh in Education Strategic Plan as well as an increase in the number of adults learning Welsh.
+Our longer term vision, post 2024, is to increase the number of Welsh speakers to create a bilingual county where Welsh language is a natural part of everyday life.